chromice/ae/documentation/index.md

 > There is also `\ae\Database::insert_or_update()` method, which you can use to update a row or insert a new one, if it does not exist; `\ae\Database::count()` for counting rows; `\ae\Database::find()` for retrieving a particular row; and `\ae\Database::delete()` for deleting rows from a table.
 Please consult the source code of the database library to learn more about them.

-#### Transactions
+### Transactions

-A sequence of dependant database queries must always be wrapped in a transaction to prevent race condition and ensure data integrity:
+A sequence of dependent database queries must always be wrapped in a transaction to prevent race condition and ensure data integrity:

 ```php